Chrysler 300 Insurance Rates

 Rates are averaged for all Chrysler 300 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on Chrysler 300 insurance consists of being safe and accident-free, having a good credit score, not filing small claims, and dropping full coverage on older vehicles.
-Shop around at least every other year by requesting rates from direct car insurance companies like Progressive, GEICO, and Esurance, and also from insurance agencies where you live.
+Saving money on car insurance not only requires avoiding accidents and claims, but also having a good credit score, not filing small claims, and possibly raising deductibles.
+Make time to compare rates at least every other year by requesting rates from direct car insurance companies like Progressive and GEICO, and also from several local insurance agents.

-Below you'll find a brief summary of the car insurance concepts covered above.
+The points below are a brief summary of the car insurance concepts touched on in this article.

-• High-risk drivers that tend to have accidents or serious violations could be forced to pay on average $1,720 more each year than a low-risk driver
+- Higher risk drivers that tend to have accidents or serious violations pay on average $1,610 more each year to insure a Chrysler 300

-• Drivers who require more liability protection will pay about $490 per year to raise from a minimum limit to the 250/500 level
+- Policyholders who require increased liability limits will pay around $500 per year to go from a minimum limit to higher 250/500 limits

 We’d like to answer a couple questions.
 First, does a Chrysler 300 last long?
 They will last upwards of 200K miles with the proper maintenance.
 Second, “Are Chrysler 300 expensive to maintain?”
 They have a 10 year maintenance cost of $10,600 which is expensive for the style and model of vehicle.